How to build responsive banner ads with HTML5

 Additionally, drop large bodies of copy and focus on the impact of your imagery.
 Also, given screen size, your ad must be engaging and not intrusive.
 Digital advertising went mobile ages ago – go where your consumers are and produce awesome HTML5 responsive banners for them.

-The same idea can be used by iGaming companies; with odds dynamically changed – within a banner – during a match.
-Better yet connected your banner to analytics and you can target suggestively, or with greater rigour, via user journey paths.
-There are many different types of dynamic campaign you can use with HTML5 powered dynamic creatives.
+The same idea can be used by iGaming companies.
+For example, odds can dynamically changed – within a banner – during a match.
+There are many different types of personalised campaign you can use with HTML5 powered dynamic creatives.

-It’s always recommended that you are able to updated a product feed in real-time.
-After all, you need to think critically about the format the feeded data is displayed in.
+Additionally, it’s best practice to update a product feed in real-time.
+After all, you need to think critically about the format the data is displaying in.
 Making sure whatever data you use in your banner is understandable to viewers is key; this could range from dates and prices, to odds.
 This can also vary across markets and languages.
 For example, the way Americans write dates is different from how Swedes write dates.
 Or the differing ways Brits and Swedes understand betting odds.

 Hopefully, by now, you’ve realised that building HTML5 responsive banner ads is the best option for your digital display advertising needs.
 With so much flexibility, viewability across multiple screens and platforms, there simply is no better technology for banners.
 Better ads, better designs, better metrics – all are possible.